Dukhan: Residential developments

-Dukhan's residential area was developed at the same time oil operations were commenced in 1940.
+Dukhan's residential area was developed at the same time oil operations began in 1940.
 The first residential area was a 3 sqkm fenced oil camp situated in close proximity to the oil fields.
 Several issues limited the growth of the camp in its early years, such as lack of private ownership and its remoteness from the capital city.
 The camp comprised eight residential zones, several administrative buildings, stores, workshops, and cultural facilities.
-Two schools, a hospital, and two mosques and a church were also located in the camp.
+Two schools, a hospital, two mosques and a church were also located in the camp.
 Mike Morton remarked that in 1958, the oil camp had a club with tennis, billiards, hockey, football and cricket facilities, as well as a restaurant, a bar and a library.
-He claims that the club's bar was the focal point of the camp.
+He claimed that the club's bar was the focal point of the camp.

 In the 1940s, communities started forming outside the camp in order to accommodate the increasing number of workers.
 The most notable community was that in the Khatiyah sector east of the camp.
 As an initiative to provide housing for Bedouins in the region, in the 1950s the government delegated Dukhan with the task of creating other settlements in the area.
 Two schools, several service buildings and additional settlements were built outside the camp in that decade.
 Some of these settlements include Al Zeghain, Afjan, Zekreet and Al Da'asa.
 The residential area doubled in size during that period.

 21st century

 The modern-day city of Dukhan evolved from the main oil camp and ensuing offshoot settlements that were established during the 20th century.
-In 2003, QR3 bn worth of projects were launched to develop the city.
+In 2003, three billion Qatari riyal worth of projects were launched to develop the city.
 In 2012, a five-year development project on the city was announced by the chairman of QatarEnergy with a start date of 2013.
-The five-year development project was supposed to include a new school however due to budget cuts, following the falling oil prices, this plan was scrapped.
+The five-year development project was supposed to include a new school however, this plan was scrapped due to budget cuts brought about by falling oil prices.